Charlescsyyy/GenDop/README.md

 ## 🏋️‍♂️ Training

 **Note:**  We have released a subset of the [DataDoP](https://huggingface.co/datasets/Dubhe-zmc/DataDoP) dataset for training and validation.
 Please organize your training data in the following structure.
-If you wish to use your own dataset, refer to our data format or modify the [core/provider.py](./core/provider.py) file as needed.
+If you wish to use your own dataset, refer to our data format and modify the [core/provider.py](./core/provider.py) file as needed.

 ```
 GenDoP